-The override must be a full URL that includes the scheme and host, and AWS also allows an optional path component when the request must pass through a staged proxy or gateway path.
-A valid Region is still required for many signed requests even when the endpoint is private or local, and internal HTTPS endpoints should use --ca-bundle or AWS_CA_BUNDLE instead of disabling certificate checks.
+The override must include the URL scheme and host, and AWS allows an optional path component for endpoints behind staged proxies or gateway paths.
+A signed request still needs a valid Region value even when the target is private or local, and internal HTTPS endpoints should trust the issuing certificate authority with --ca-bundle or AWS_CA_BUNDLE instead of disabling certificate verification.

 Steps to use a custom endpoint URL in AWS CLI: